 • Has a family history of conditions relating to the heart and blood, such as cardiovascular disease or thrombosis

-• Has a close rel
+• Has a close relative with the MTHFR mutation

 Read more »